 Does this mean an average blog post length of at least 2,000 word guarantees the best results?

 Before you start creating long-form content, it is crucial to understand why such articles yield better results.

-Why Does Long-Form Content Work?
+Why Does Content With Longer Average Blog Post Length Work?

 An elaborate and well-researched article covers a topic in great detail.
 A well-written long-form article ensures that it is understood properly by the audience.

 It creates an impression of enhanced quality — something that is often lacking in short-form blog posts.
 Such blog posts also enable search engine bots to understand what your content is all about.